BobAubouin/Python_Anesthesia_Simulator/paper/PAS_paper.md

 The standard way to model Pharmacokinetic of drugs is to used compartments model.
 Both Propofol and Remifentanil have been studied in many clinical trials and 3-comparments model is considered as the standard way to model those drugs parmacokinetics and also the way it is implemented in PAS.
 Population The different population model available are listed beloow:

-- For Propofol: Schnider @schniderInfluenceAgePropofol1999, @marshPharmacokineticModelDriven1991, Marsh model with modified time constant for the effect site compartment @struysComparisonPlasmaCompartment2000,  @schuttlerPopulationPharmacokineticsPropofol2000 and  @eleveldPharmacokineticPharmacodynamicModel2018.
+- For Propofol: @schniderInfluenceAgePropofol1999, @marshPharmacokineticModelDriven1991, Marsh model with modified time constant for the effect site compartment [@struysComparisonPlasmaCompartment2000],  @schuttlerPopulationPharmacokineticsPropofol2000 and  @eleveldPharmacokineticPharmacodynamicModel2018.

 - For Remifentanil: @mintoInfluenceAgeGender1997 and @eleveldAllometricModelRemifentanil2017.